kimberleykenney/kimberleykenney.github.io/index.md

 Use this article to add your Keep Corporate Card to Apple Wallet or Google Wallet for contactless payments.

-Setup usually takes 3–5 minutes and requires access to your card details and a verification code.
+Setup usually takes a few minutes and requires access to your card details and a verification code.

 #### Before you begin